 There are different methods that you can use to add structured data/schema markup to your WordPress site.

 Google recommends a specific format called JSON-LD, which is what Schema Pro uses:

-Alright, now let’s go hands-on and I’ll show you how Schema Pro works.
+Alright, we can now proceed and we’ll show you how the Schema Pro works.